Virginia Tech® home

 Home Food Preservation: Roanoke’s Family & Consumer Science agent FCS agent provides a variety of home food preservation workshops designed to teach participants how to safely can, freeze, or dry their own foods.
 Classes and workshops available seasonally.

 Customer Service Training: This two hour training specifically targets those who are beginning their careers and will be meeting with the public as part of their work assignment and can be taught as part of an existing program or as a stand-alone program, depending on your specific needs.
-Contact Kim Butterfield.
+Contact Naida Young.

 SNAP-Ed & Family Nutrition Program